Providenciales, Turks and Caicos Islands

 Factors beyond our control sometimes necessitate changes in the schedule and faculty.
 If time permits, we will inform all registrants of any changes prior to the program.
 Changes on site due to local conditions will be announced in class.

 COURSE CANCELLATION BY PROVIDER

 We reserve the right to cancel a course for any reason.
 In such case, a minimum of days notice will be given to those registered and 100% of tuition paid will be refunded.
 NWAS/NWS and NWWT will not be responsible for any non-refundable airfare, hotel, or other liabilities you may incur.
 We highly recommend purchase of travel insurance.
 Travel at your own risk.

 COURSE CANCELLATION FEE

-$100 February 5 to March 7.
-No refund after March 7; however, 50% of tuition paid may be applied toward tuition for another NWAS program within the next 12 months.
+$100 February 14, 2024 to March 15, 2024.
+No refund after March 15, 2024; however, 50% of tuition paid may be applied toward tuition for another NWS/NWAS program within the next 12 months.
 Cancellation must be made in writing.
 No tuition credit or refund will be issued for attendees that are no-shows for the program.

 FAP (Frequent Attendee Points)

-Lecture notes will be provided on a CD in PDF format.
+Lecture notes will be provided via download in PDF format.

 Travel at your own risk.